hieunguyent12/timely/README.md

 A barely functional todo app built with Next.js and MongoDB.

-Warning: the repo contains dangerously written code, view at your own risk.
+Warning: the repo contains dangerously bad code, view at your own risk.